Podemos (Brazil)

-Led by the Abreu family (José Masci de Abreu, Dorival de Abreu and Renata Abreu) since its foundation in 1995, the PTN changed its name to Podemos in 2016, but ideologically it differs significantly from the Spanish party Podemos.
-The party even claims that the inspiration for its name was not in any other party, but rather in the slogan of Barack Obama's campaign "Yes, we can".
+Led by the Abreu family (José Masci de Abreu, Dorival de Abreu, and Renata Abreu) since its foundation in 1995, the PTN claimed lineage with the original National Labour Party, the party of former President of Brazil Jânio Quadros, which was banned in 1965, and his ideology of Janism.
+In 2016, PTN changed its name to Podemos (lit.
+'We can'), claiming that the inspiration for its name was the slogan of Barack Obama's campaign slogan "Yes, we can", claiming a new program based on greater citizen participation, transparency in politics, and direct democracy.
+However, most political scientists classify it as a member of the Centrão, a bloc of centrist and center-right parties known for their pragmatic alliances and support for the government in exchange for political influence and resources.
+With the change of name and program, Podemos grew rapidly, achieving a large bench of the Chamber of Deputies and Federal Senate.

 In 2018, the party chose Senator Alvaro Dias as its candidate for the presidency of Brazil.

-In 2022, it announced plans to merge with the Social Christian Party.
+In 2018, the Humanist Party of Solidarity merged into Podemos.
+In 2022, the Social Christian Party announced plans to merge into Podemos.
+In 2023, the merge was approved by the Superior Electoral Court.

 History

 National Labour Party (1995–2016)

 The PTN was founded in May 1995, gaining provisional registration in the same year.
 In 1996, led by former congressman Dorival de Abreu, the party obtained its definitive registration.
 After the death of Dorival, the party was led by his brother and former congressman José de Abreu.
 In the presidential election of 1998 the PTN chose its secretary-general Thereza Ruiz as its candidate; she obtained 166,053 votes.

 In the 2014 elections, the PTN elected four congressmen—Bacelar, Renata Abreu (daughter of José de Abreu, and currently the national president of the party), Christiane de Souza Yared and Delegate Edson Moreira—and 14 state deputies.
 In 2016, several politicians changed their party and some of them joined the PTN, which now has 18 congressmen and 5 senators.

 The PTN was the party that had the greatest proportional growth in the local elections of 2016.